clibequilibrium/clibequilibrium.github.io/_posts/2022-11-03-private-cloud.md

 ---
 layout: post
-title: "Private cloud with Proxmox, Terraform, Ansible & Kubernetes!"
+title: "Proxmox, Terraform, Ansible & Kubernetes"
-description: "See how I plan to have private cloud with Proxmox, Terraform, Ansible and Kubernetes!"
+description: "See how I plan to have private cloud via Proxmox, Terraform, Ansible and Kubernetes clustur on my Homelab machine!"
 thumb_image: "posts/grafana.png"
 tags: [homelab, proxmox, terraform, ansible, kubernetes]
 ---

-### Equilibrium Engine is out!
+## Equilibrium Engine is out!

 After a year of development I am happy to publish my open source Game Engine on GitHub under permissive license.

 It focuses mainly on modularity and the ability to reload your scripts & shaders on the fly.
 It can also be used to familiarize programmers with C language and Data Oriented Design applying ECS (Entity Component System) pattern.
 Get it here on [GitHub](https://github.com/clibequilibrium/EquilibriumEngine)

-### What's next?
+## What's next?

 Currently I am making a private cloud at home with Proxmox, Terraform, Ansible and Kubernetes!
 It is currently deployed on a single physical machine with 32 cores, 128GB of RAM and 4TB of RAID 10 storage.

 I use Proxmox as a Hypervisor and provision it via Terraform IAC (Infrastructure as Code) and Ansible that allows me to deploy Kubernetes in HA (high availability mode) on all the Virtual Machines.

 ### Terraform & Ansible

+{% include image.html path="posts/grafana.png" path-detail="posts/grafana.png" alt="Grafana" %}

 With Terraform & Ansible I am able to automate my provisioning and deployment.
 By provisioning I mean everything from A to Z , from setting up VM resources, OS installation with cloud init, and Kubernetes installation with joining to an existing Kubernetes cluster.